 National Leadership Program, Summer 2021

-Krista Ramirez-Villatoro is an Entertainment Media Apprentice in RespectAbility’s National Leadership Program for the Summer of 2021.
+Krista Ramirez-Villatoro was an Entertainment Media Apprentice in RespectAbility’s National Leadership Program for the Summer and Fall of 2021.
 RespectAbility is a nonprofit organization fighting stigmas and advancing opportunities so that people with disabilities can fully participate in all aspects of community.

 After becoming paralyzed in 2005 from a spinal lymphoma, Villatoro found her love of art as she struggled to transition to her new life.
 Taking photographs and videos became the perfect medium for self-expression.
 Villatoro went on to take every video production class offered in school and eventually received her B.A in Cinema and Media Arts from Biola University in Southern California.
 This is where her love of cameras translated into a passion for story.
 During her time on campus, Villatoro founded the Girl in Film Club (GIF) to create an intentional space for female filmmakers to collaborate on projects.
 Since then, her work has focused on the real life narratives of underrepresented minorities ranging from undocumented migrants to individuals with disabilities.
 As a Latina with a disability, Villatoro quickly came to understand her role in fighting for on-screen representation that is accessible and intersectional.
 Her current portfolio includes documentary short films, virtual reality projects as well as installation pieces.
 Villatoro’s goal is to become a director of photography on projects that highlight the experiences of those with physical disabilities.